 No less than six months prior to drawdown, the Renewal Corporation will contact the water right holders via mail listed in Table 2.1 and Table 2.2 to determine if the diverter is interested in having their system evaluated for potential impacts.
+The letter will be printed in English, Spanish, and Hmong.
 The Renewal Corporation will send a letter to each water right holder, which will include the following information: